Knots Links

 How to Whip a Line

 Make a loop and hold it with your thumb.
-Wrap the loose end of the twine around the loop holding it in place.
+With the working end of the line wrap over the loop you have made.
 Wrap tightly as you go holding everything in place with your thumb.
 Once you have whipped at least the width of the rope, gently pull the top loop to get rid of the little loop you were holding under your thumb.
 Pass the free end the line through the top loop and pull the bottom end to bury the ends in the middle of the whipping.
 Trim the twine.

-I'm writing some articles about materials used in ropemaking and made a Conparison of Rope materials used in boats.
+I'm writing some articles about materials used in ropemaking and made a Comparison of Rope materials used in boats.

 Some of my Knot Pages